Frequently Asked Questions

 1. Is acupuncture safe?

 Yes!
-It has been used for well over 5000 years to help billions of people to get well and stay healthy, without drugs and surgery.
-The College of Traditional Chinese Medicine Practitioners and Acupuncturists of British Columbia (CTCMA) requires that acupuncturists follow strict safety guidelines and user only sterile, nontoxic needles that are labeled for single use only.
+It has been used for well over 2000 years to help billions of people to get well and stay healthy, without drugs and surgery.
+The College of COMEPLEMENTARY HEALTH PROFESSIONALS OF BC (CCHPBC) requires that acupuncturists follow strict safety guidelines and user only sterile, nontoxic needles that are labeled for single use only.

 2. Do acupuncture needles hurt?